olt.jpg

 Bottling: Bottled with a light filtration and then bottled aged until the release in Fall.

-Interesting Info: Timorasso was once the most prized white variety of Alessandria, but after phylloxera, farmers replaced it with the more productive and less noble Cortese grape.
+Interesting Info: Timorasso was once Alessandria's most prized white variety, but after phylloxera, farmers replaced it with the more productive and less noble Cortese grape.
 Timorasso almost went by the wayside, reaching its lowest point in 2000 at a measly 6 hectares.
 Twenty years later, it has grown to about 60 hectares, principally in the Tortona region.
-Per the Colli Tortonesi DOC blending with Cortese is allowed.
-While few winemakers produce it as a 100% single varietals, it is a grape of the highest quality, giving wines full of citrus, honey, spice, and nuts, with a creamy texture and delicate minerality that only gets better with age.
+Per the Colli Tortonesi DOC, blending with Cortese is allowed.
+While few winemakers produce it as a 100% single varietal, it is the highest quality grape.
+It gives wines full of citrus, honey, spice, and nuts, with a creamy texture and delicate minerality that only gets better with age.

 Oltretorrente | Rosso